medusa-systems/DataSource/README.md

 and moving back and forth during reading.

 ## At a Glance
-It is a class template, DataSource\<T\>, where T is the type of data items being passed from one object to another.
+There is a class template, DataSource\<T\>, where T is the type of data items being passed from one object to another.
 An object that needs to participate in a data pipeline should inherit from a specialized class (e.g. DataSource\<float\>) and so become a "data source".
 Then it gets the exclusive write access to the